dancergraham/HeadFirstDesignPatterns_python/chapter01_strategy/readme.md

 ## Use in Python

-The more pythonic approach in my mind is to define methods rather than classes; this does not violate the above definition.
+The more pythonic approach in my mind is to define methods within an appropriate namespace rather than classes;
+this does not violate the above definition.
 The class-based approach is needed in Java and has the advantage of explicitly setting out the required method in an abstract base class.

-An example from the standard lib is the list `sort()` and `sorted()` methods with the use of an optional `key` parameter.
-They invite the use of a sorting function or sorting "strategy", as do `min()` and `max()`, although this might be better seen as a template method as the `key` function is just one part of the sorting or min/max algorithm.
+An example from the standard lib is changing the text [completion method](https://docs.python.org/3/library/readline.html?highlight=set_#readline.set_completer) from the readline module.
+This is used by the python REPL when we hit <button>TAB</button> in the REPL.
+We can change the completion behavior via the `set_completer()` method, which takes a function which replaces the current completion function.
+The function is used explicitly to set the required behavior.